The biggest secrets that we keep are those we’re keeping from ourselves. We all lie to ourselves on a daily basis.

 Entering Mum’s World

 Life brings understanding if you allow it.
 My heart began to open with the arrival of my two daughters, who are now almost three and one.
-With each baby, with my partner’s encouragement, my mum came to stay with us, sometimes as long as three months.
+With each baby, with my partner’s encouragement, Mum came to stay with us, sometimes as long as three months.

 As her role as grandma, focused on the young children, she was not someone I had to grapple with.
-However, there’d be times she’d open up her emotional baggage, her divorce from dad where they hadn’t quite settled on the money from property, that would get us into dark arguments.
+However, there’d be times she’d open up her emotional baggage, her divorce from Dad where they hadn’t quite settled on the money from property, and poison would come out.

-I judged her heavily because at the time I had no understanding of the invisible labour women put into relationships.
-Someone like mum, with heavy emotional baggage (which I wasn’t aware of at the time) had to put in so much more effort because it is a rule of physics that the heavier your load is, the more work you have to do in order to get the same results as someone with light or no loads.
+I judged her harshly growing up because at the time I had no understanding of the invisible labour women put into relationships.
+Someone like Mum, bearing the weight of having been raised by an emotionally abusive mum herself, had to put in so much more effort because it is a rule of physics that the heavier your load is, the more work you have to do in order to get the same results as someone with a lighter load.
 On top of her immense effort to get herself out of bed at times, I judged her for being sickly and lazy.

 Dad did too.